Global Site Navigation (use tab and down arrow)

 • LanguagesGerman, French, Chinese, Japanese, Russian, Spanish, Latin, Greek (Ancient), Mi’kmaq, Maliseet

-• Electives give you the opportunity to choose an additional two courses (one each term) from any category or you may choose from gender and women’s studies, international development studies, drama, and music courses.
-If you are taking Arts 1100, you only need to take one elective.
-You may not take more than 6 ch in any one subject.
+• Electives give you the opportunity to choose an additional two courses (one each term) from any category or you may choose from gender and women’s studies, international development studies, drama and music courses.
+You will need 8 courses (24 ch) of 3rd and 4th year courses.

 Major